dalinkstone/dalinkstone/README.md

 - *@Saela*: Migrated new ETL production data into Tableau Dashboards as Tableau Datasources
 - *@Saela*: Fielded and Remediated JIRA tickets for Tableau Server Administration support across the company
 - *@Saela*: Created Docker infra to use containers to run our Prefect ETL pipeline on an AWS EC2 instance
 - *@Saela*: Sped up the ETL pipeline by adding list comprehension, NumPy calculations, and data type down casting where necessary
+- *@Docker*: $2M+ in pipeline generated since April '23
+- *@Docker*: $1.2M in closed won pipeline since April '23
+- *@Docker*: #1 BDR Q2, Q3, Q4 '23 & BDR of the YEAR '23
+- *@Docker*: Led an org wide sales training on outbound prospecting

 ### 📚 What I'm studying at the moment:
+- Golang
+- Ruby
+- Bash
-- Tailscale
+- Python
-- NGINX
+- HTML/CSS/JS
-- Apache Server
+- Vim